 Award-winning actress Brianna Brown knows what it takes to be successful.
 If you work smart, center yourself and have grit, you will go places, and Brianna is living proof.
 Brianna began pursuing her dreams as an aspiring actress by flipping through the yellow pages and cold calling local Minnesota agencies at the age of 14.Two decades later, she has been featured in numerous high-profile roles on both the silver and small screen.
 She has produced staged and film projects, formed a thriving nonprofit, spoken at illustrious events and sang beside Broadway legends.

 As an actress Brianna has been in more than 20 features, ranging from big budget films to indie productions that she co-produced herself.

-Brianna is a Chair Ambassador for the National Women’s History Museum where she has co-hosted multiple benefits alongside ALMA winner Ana Ortiz.
+Brianna is the Chair Ambassador for the National Women’s History Museum where she has co-hosted multiple benefits alongside ALMA winner Ana Ortiz.
 For years she was a board member and co-host for the annual Hollywood Gives Charity Event, which benefited Toys for Tots, and has been an ongoing host for The Blank’s Young Playwrights Festival.

 Over the last several years Brianna began speaking at numerous conferences and events, such as the Sustainable Business Council, Women Game Changers, Gratitude Summit, Dallas Traver’s Thriving Artist’s Circle, Best Ever You Motivational Marathon, Blazing Border’s Legacy Series, The All American High School Film Festival, Brooklyn Webfest, Indie Film Tribe and at multiple acting schools across the country.
-Using her musical talents, Brianna has helped raise money by singing at multiple benefits such as Free to Express to help stop human trafficking, The New Hollywood Benefit Cabaret at Rockwell, What A Pair, and Broadway Sniffs Out Cancer at Joe’s Pub in New York City alongside Broadway legends.
+Using her musical talents, Brianna has helped raise money by singing at benefits such as Free to Express to help stop human trafficking, The New Hollywood Benefit Cabaret at Rockwell, What A Pair, and Broadway Sniffs Out Cancer at Joe’s Pub in New York City alongside Broadway legends.